fantastic001/phd/rm/overview.md

 When graph represents multiple different types of relationships between nodes, then heterogeneous graph embedding techniques can be used like HERec [@shi_heterogeneous_2018] which is designed to handle heterogeneous graphs with multiple types of nodes and edges.
 HERec uses meta-path-based random walks to capture the complex relationships in heterogeneous graphs, allowing for more informative embeddings.
 The method employs a two-level embedding approach, where node embeddings are learned at both the node type level and the overall graph level.

+When graph represents knowledge graph, where nodes represent entities and edges represent relationships between entities, then knowledge graph embedding techniques can be used like TransE [@bordes_translating_2013] which is designed to embed entities and relationships in a knowledge graph into a continuous vector space.
+TransE represents relationships as translations in the embedding space, allowing for efficient modeling of multi-relational data.
+The method optimizes an objective function that encourages the embeddings of related entities to be close together in the embedding space.
+Formally, for a triplet $(h, r, t)$ representing a head entity $h$, a relation $r$, and a tail entity $t$, TransE aims to satisfy the condition $f(h) + f(r) \approx f(t)$, where $f$ is the embedding function.
+It minimizes the margin-based ranking loss to ensure that valid triplets have lower energy than invalid ones.

 ## Dynamic graph embeddings

 For dynamic graphs, there is dynamic version of Node2Vec [@mahdavi_dynnode2vec_2018] which extends the original Node2Vec algorithm to handle dynamic graphs by updating the embeddings incrementally as the graph evolves.
 The method uses a combination of random walks and temporal information to capture the changes in the graph structure over time, allowing for efficient updates to the node embeddings without retraining from scratch.